opencodeiiita/HandsForHunger/README.md

 # Hands For Hunger
-An App to prevent Food Wastage by connecting NGO's to the potential donors.
+An App to prevent Food Wastage by connecting NGO's with the potential donors.

 ## What problem Hands For Hunger solves?
 Our app ensures a 'Two Way Connection' between NGO's and the donors.
-The NGOs can find food donors available in their vicinity whenever they have a huge mass to cater, while the donors can also easily look for NGOs ready to accept the food.
+The NGOs can find food donors available in their vicinity whenever they have a huge mass to cater, while the donors can also easily look up for NGOs ready to accept the food which might otherwise go waste.

 ## Tech Stack
 * Flutter